 |4.||Nikon D300S||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |6.||Nikon D300||Y||- / -||-||-||mini||2.0||-||-||-|

 |9.||Nikon D2X||Y||- / -||-||-||-||2.0||-||-||-|

 |16.||Sony A6300||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D1H does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D1H (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1H and the A6500 have been discontinued, but can regularly be found used on eBay.
+Both the D1H and the A6500 have been discontinued, but can regularly be found used on ebay.
 The D1H was replaced by the Nikon D2H, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Sony A6500 Manual.
+Further information on the features and operation of the D1H and A6500 can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Sony A6500 Manual.

 So how do things add up?
 Is the Nikon D1H better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.